Tribhuwan-Joshi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic-Tac-Toe  is a browser game which can be played by two players
-- It mainly created using module pattern design
+- It's mainly created using module pattern design